Kamahl19/react-starter/DOCS.md

 This project doesn't include [Redux](https://react-redux.js.org/) library.
 It has a lot of pros and cons but it isn't a silver bullet for state management in every application.
 It increases the complexity by bringing new concepts and patterns to the table.
 It requires several other companion libraries and lots of boilerplate.
 There is no data encapsulation and it's hard to achieve type-safety.
 Also, it isn't particularly useful when the app uses one data source per view and is often misused as an "API data cache".
 However, if you really need or want to use it, feel free to do so.

 Using only the built-in [React Context](https://react.dev/learn/passing-data-deeply-with-context) and [useState hook](https://react.dev/reference/react/useState) can get out of hand quickly in mid-size application.
 Therefor some state management library with higher abstraction is necessary.
-The [Recoil](https://recoiljs.org/) state management library built by Facebook seems to be the best choice.
+The [Jotai](https://jotai.org/) state management library seems to be the best choice.

-Recoil leverages [React-like approach and the same mental model](https://recoiljs.org/docs/introduction/motivation) and doesn't bring any new concepts or difficult patterns.
-It feels like using a global version of React's built-in useState hook.
-Recoil handles app-wide state observations well, it's boilerplate-free, supports [React v18 concurrency](https://react.dev/blog/2022/03/29/react-v18#what-is-concurrent-react) and encourages distributed and incremental state definition.

-Recoil provides a data-graph that flows from shared states into React components.
-The two core concepts of Recoil according to the official [documentation](https://recoiljs.org/docs/introduction/core-concepts/) are:

-- [Atoms](https://recoiljs.org/docs/introduction/core-concepts/#atoms) - units of the global state provided by Recoil.
-Components can access and subscribe to changes made to them.
-- [Selectors](https://recoiljs.org/docs/introduction/core-concepts/#selectors) - can be used to transform states either synchronously or asynchronously.
-Components can also access and subscribe to them.

-There is also a [To-Do list tutorial](https://recoiljs.org/docs/basic-tutorial/intro), a great [Explain Like I'm 5](https://www.youtube.com/watch?v=U9XStcquQyY) video, and a [Deep Dive](https://www.youtube.com/watch?v=_ISAA_Jt9kI) video.

-To easily observe and debug state changes during development, there is `RecoilDebugObserver` in [src/app/providers/Recoil.tsx](./src/app/providers/Recoil.tsx) which logs all state changes.

-In case it's necessary to access the Recoil state outside of the React components tree, there are `getRecoil()`, `getRecoilPromise()`, `setRecoil()` and `resetRecoil()` in [src/app/providers/Recoil.tsx](./src/app/providers/Recoil.tsx) which serve as an escape hatch to get/set the Recoil state.

-This project also includes [recoil-persist](https://github.com/polemius/recoil-persist) for persisting and rehydrating the Recoil state.
+[Jotai](https://jotai.org/) takes an atomic approach to global React state management with a model inspired by [Recoil](https://recoiljs.org/).
+It allows building state by combining atoms and renders are automatically optimized based on atom dependency.
+This solves the extra re-render issue of React context and eliminates the need for memoization.

+Jotai has a very minimal API and is TypeScript oriented.
+It is as simple to use as React's `useState` hook, but all state is globally accessible, derived state is easy to implement, and unnecessary re-renders are automatically eliminated.
+Jotai also includes a utils for persisting an atom in localStorage, hydrating an atom during server-side rendering, creating atoms with Redux-like reducers and action types, and much more.

 ## Data Fetching and Mutating